-Former Japanese prime minister Shinzo Abe shot during campaign speech
+Former Japanese PM Shinzo Abe ‘showing no vital signs’ after being shot during speech

-Shinzo Abe: Former Japanese prime minister collapses after being shot during campaign speech
+Shinzo Abe shot: Former Japanese prime minister ‘showing no vital signs’ after gun attack at campaign rally

 A suspect has been arrested and a weapon recovered from the scene

-Japan’s former prime minister Shinzo Abe has been shot while delivering a campaign speech in the western city of Nara, reported Japanese media.
+Japan’s former prime minister Shinzo Abe has been shot while delivering a campaign speech in the western city of Nara and is showing no vital signs, reported Japanese media.

-A gunshot was heard at around 11.30am on Friday morning as witnesses say Mr Abe collapsed in the street.
-A male suspect was detained from the scene, reported public service broadcaster NHK.
+Local fire department official Makoto Morimoto said Mr Abe was in cardio and pulmonary arrest, or CPA, after being shot, meaning he was not breathing and his heart stopped while he was being airlifted to a hospital.

-An NHK reporter on the spot said they heard two consecutive bangs during Mr Abe’s speech, and the broadcaster also quoted police as saying the politician was shot in the back with a shotgun.
+Two gunshots were heard at around 11.30am on Friday morning, witnesses say, as Mr Abe collapsed in the street.
+A male suspect has been detained from the scene and what appeared to be a rudimentary shotgun has been recovered by police.

-Kyodo News reported that the former premier was not conscious and appeared to be in cardiac arrest, and other local media reports indicated that he was showing no vital signs.
-There has been no official confirmation of his condition, however.
+There was no official confirmation of Mr Abe’s condition at an emergency news briefing at the prime minister’s office.
+“Former prime minister Abe‘s condition is not currently known, and we are checking the situation,” chief cabinet secretary Hirokazu Matsuno told reporters.

-“Former prime minister Abe‘s condition is not currently known, and we are checking the situation,” chief cabinet secretary Hirokazu Matsuno told reporters at an emergency news briefing at the prime minister’s office.
+“A barbaric act like this is absolutely unforgivable, no matter what the reasons are, and we condemn it strongly,” he said.

 Footage aired by Japanese broadcasters showed Mr Abe lying on the street with several security guards running toward him.
 He was holding his chest when he collapsed, with his shirt smeared with blood.

 Another video shows a cloud of smoke at the moment the gunshot rang out, though not the shooter themselves.
+TBS Television reported that Mr Abe appeared to have been struck on the left side of his chest and in the neck.

-The prime minister was giving a speech ahead of Sunday’s election for the parliament’s upper house, at the time of the attack.
+At the time of the attack the former prime minister was giving a speech ahead of Sunday’s election for the parliament’s upper house.

 Authorities have detained a 42-year-old man on suspicion of attempted murder, reported Kyodo.
+He is a former maritime self defence force member, according to Fuji TV.

 The attack comes as a particular shock in a country that ranks among the world’s safest and with some of the strictest gun control laws anywhere.